 Packing Cubes – I use compression packing cubes to make clothes lay as flat as possible to pack in my one suitcase.
 Plus, they keep me organized.
 Usually, I stay in a hotel for one night prior to embarking.
 I just pack that day’s outfit separately in one cube.
 That way I don’t need to dig through my suitcase and make a mess to find what I want to wear.

 Luggage – I have several carry-on bags.
 However, the one I use the most is my Delsey 21″ Expandable Spinner.
 This hard-sided suitcase has spinner wheels which make it glide effortlessly through the airport.
 I feel like sometimes I walk a million miles connecting from one terminal to the next.
 It also expands just in case I buy a few things while I am cruising.

 Travel Backpack – I am in love with Flip & Tumble reusable shopping and travel bags!
 This lightweight foldable backpack is perfect to keep in your suitcase.
 It rolls it up into its top flap and folds down to be only 1″ thick.
 You never know when you might need a backpack for an excursion or a day at the beach.

 Additional Packing Tips

-There are a few other things I always keep packed in my suitcase, like over the door hooks which are especially helpful in small cruise cabins.
+There are a few other things I always keep packed in my suitcase, like over-the-door hooks, which are especially helpful in small cruise cabins.
 Compression socks are essential for long flights.
 VIM & VIGR make super cute ones that are extremely comfortable, reduce swelling, and help with circulation.
-And I use a jewelry organizer so my necklaces, earrings, and bracelets don’t end up a tangled mess!
+And I use a jewelry organizer, so my necklaces, earrings, and bracelets don’t end up in a tangled mess!